Isode Approach to Data Centric Security using NATO Confidentiality Labels

 - M-Guard, Isode’s XML Guard that provides secure unidirectional validation of XML messages, suitable for use across a domain boundary.

-- XMPP Application Profile which specifies the XMPP standards allowed in stanzas sent over M-Guard and rules to constrain those standards.
+- XMPP Application Profile, which specifies the XMPP standards allowed in stanzas sent over M-Guard and rules to constrain those standards.
 This includes the XMPP message formats specified in ADatP-4778.2 and rules for STANAG 4774 label checking, using exact match of labels allowed and other options.

 - M-Link Edge, which transfers XMPP stanzas to and from M-Guard.
 It can also perform STANAG 4774 label conversion between different policies.